khaloodi/quintrix/README.md

 ## Motivation

-Showcase example work and my capacity to using the following tools above.
+Showcase example work and my capacity to using the tools listed above.